-Travel through the stunning Sacred Valley of the Incas, visit a Planeterra-supported women's weaving co-op, the impressive Pisac ruins, the colourful artisan market (market days only) and the large ruin site of Ollantaytambo that lies adjacent to the town of the same name where we catch our breath and prepare for the hike ahead.
+Travel through the stunning Sacred Valley of the Incas, visit a Planeterra-supported women's weaving co-op, the impressive Pisac ruins, the colourful artisan market (market days only) and the large ruin site of Ollantaytambo that lies adjacent to the town of the same name.
 Starting in 2014 travellers will have the chance to visit Huchuy Qosco, an indigenous village previously bypassed by the tourism industry, now running the Planeterra-supported Sacred Valley Community Restaurant and tour in their own village.
 Planeterra has been working with the Ccaccaccollo community since 2005 to develop a viable economic alternative for women by creating a weaving cooperative to sell traditional textiles to travellers.
 Donations by travelers have helped build a community centre supplied with looms and sewing machines for the women to use to expand their production.
 This project allows the women of the Ccaccaccollo community to maintain their cultural heritage and benefit from the tourism industry.
 Ollantaytambo is one of the best examples of an Inca town.
 The town and fortress of Ollantaytambo are strategically situated overlooking the beautiful Urubamba River Valley.
 This major ruin site is known as the best surviving example of Inca urban planning and engineering.
 It is admired for its huge steep terraces guarding the Inca Fortress and for being one of the few places where the Spanish lost a major battle during the conquest.
 Approximate Distance: 95km Estimated Travel Time: 2.30 hours

 Days 4 Aguas Calientes (1B)

 Board a morning train that winds through the spectacular Sacred Valley to the end of the line: the village of Aguas Calientes, a frontier town nestled in the hills beneath Machu Picchu.
 This is the closest town to Machu Picchu, making Aguas Calientes an ideal night stop logistically.
 Please bear in mind that the town has several amenities, but is also geographically remote meaning services are sometimes more basic than one would assume.
 As the only option for travellers visiting Machu Picchu, the development of infrastructure has happened quite quickly, much without proper planning, and the focus on providing quality service may not be up to the standards experienced in other parts of the country.
 To best enjoy this area, we recommend you take advantage of the opportunity to visit the butterfly house, botanical gardens or hot springs.
-Opt for a day hike to Mandor Gardens to see orchids and a waterfall, enjoying the lush, green scenery en route. *Please note: those who have pre-booked and purchased the "1-day Inca Trail" hiking option (based on permit availability) will disembark the train at km 104 to begin the trek.
+Opt for a day hike to Mandor Gardens to see orchids and a waterfall, enjoying the lush, green scenery en route. *Please note: those who have pre-booked and purchased the "1-day Inca Trail" hiking option will disembark the train at km 104 to begin the trek.
 The trail rises steeply up into the mountains and will take hikers past the archaeological sites of Wiñay Wayna and Inti Pata, where the local guide will provide insights into the fascinating culture of the Incas en route to the trek's culmination at the Sun Gate.
 Enjoy a packed lunch along the way and reach the Sun Gate in the late afternoon with a chance for a preliminary exploration of Machu Picchu before the guided tour on Day 5.
 Transfer by bus from Machu Picchu to Aguas Calientes to rejoin the group and spend the night in a hotel.
 If time permits, take an optional visit to the nearby hot springs to soak the sore muscles.
 Ollantaytambo to Aguas Callientes Approximate Distance: 30km Estimated Travel Time: 4.15 hours Those taking the 1-day Inca Trail option: Approximate Distance: 15km Estimated hiking Time: 5-6 hours